Star Quest (card game)

 Star Quest, also called Star Quest: The Regency Wars is an out-of-print collectible card game.

+Publication history

 It was published by Comic Images and was released in August 1995.
-The first set, titled The Regency Wars, had 325 cards.
+The first set, titled The Regency Wars, had 325 cards sold in 53-card starter decks and 15-card booster packs.
+Cards signed by the artist were also randomly inserted into some booster packs, and all starter decks included a random foil Homeworld card.
 It featured art from Frank Frazetta, Luis Royo, and Ken Barr among others.
 An expansion called Origins was planned for a January 1996 release but never materialized.

+Reception

 Allen Varney of The Duelist said it was a "worse clone" of Magic: the Gathering.